Who enforces HIPAA rules?

 OCR’s Enforcement Program

 Since 2003, the rate of enforcement has steadily increased each year, with the OCR issuing fines to more diverse entities including small practices, Business Associates, and Hybrid Entities.
-So far in 2018 the OCR has issued nearly $25 million in fines, which is up from $20 million in 2017, $23 million in 2016, and $5 million in 2015.
+As of the date of this writing in 2018, the OCR has issued nearly $25 million in fines, which is up from $20 million in 2017, $23 million in 2016, and $5 million in 2015.

 - Enforcement is heating up in the Healthcare Industry – Get your compliance in check TODAY.